ktakashi/sagittarius-scheme/doc/utils/net/http.md

 key and value pairs.
 Then the `converter` convers the `content` to a bytevector.

-The library provides 3 most used content types:
+The library provides generic binary payload and 3 most used content types:

 - `application/octet-stream`
 - `application/json`